You are here

 Executive MBA Cross-Registration

 Executive MBA courses are primarily offered on the weekend, are available on an exception basis for students who need to take weekend electives and have completed any pre/co requisites for the course.
 Registration is always on a space available basis after the EMBA initial selection process is complete.
 The first EMBA elective class weekend of the fall term is Sept 5/6.
 The earliest time to contact the EMBA office if you are interested in fall electives is August 25, and all registration must be complete (including drops of courses not taken) by Sept 11.
-Please contact the EMBA office at email@example.com for futher information.
+Please direct any EMBA Cross-Registration queries to Dan Curley at firstname.lastname@example.org.

 At Columbia Business School, we believe that diversity strengthens any community or business model and brings it greater success.